droelfdroelf/dtdump/README.md

 **New:** Record to 12 mono files with ```./dtdump -s```

-## Real time priority
+## Real-time priority
-The USB transfer thread tries to grab the highest possible real time priority.
+The USB transfer thread tries to grab the highest possible real-time priority.
 Unless configured to do so, this is usually only allowed for the root user.
 See also [http://jackaudio.org/faq/linux_rt_config.html](http://jackaudio.org/faq/linux_rt_config.html)

 ## USB udev rule